 We’re a dog of action, developed in the States to herd and help ranchers all day long.
 We herd with a loose style, using all of our skills (including throwing an elbow or hip!) to effectively control livestock.
-Some of us have beautiful merle coats, and the occasional blue eyes may be an extension of the merle pattering.
-Some may inherit a blue-eyed gene.
+Some of us have beautiful merle coats, and the occasional blue eyes may be an extension of the merle pattering and are what secures us a spot in this roundup of dogs with blue eyes.
+Some of us may inherit a blue-eyed gene, too.
 Our expressive almond-shaped eyes, by the way, can be brown, blue, amber or any combination.
-I think we look especially exquisite when we have one blue eye!
+We think we look especially exquisite when we have one blue eye!

 Tough and determined, we were bred long ago in Germany to hunt badgers and vermin.
 To work underground, we needed a unique body shape.
 Our elongated rib-cage lets us efficiently process air.
 Our short legs fold readily, making for easy movement in tunnels.
 Some of us have a dapple (merle) pattern, expressed as lighter-colored areas up against the darker base color.
-And some dapples fit the blue for dogs with blue eyes with their partial or wholly blue eyes.
+And some dapples fit the bill for dogs with blue eyes with their partial or wholly blue eyes.
 Regardless of color, our eyes possess an energetic, agreeable appearance.

 Some call us the “gray ghost,” referencing our elegant silver-gray coat.
 Some of us also have distinctive grayish-blue (but not pure blue) eyes.
 Colors aside, we were developed in Germany to hunt big game, and in time to hunt smaller animals.
 We’re celebrated for endurance in the field and courage.
 We’re also lauded for our exceptionally high energy.
 We can hike, jog, retrieve and excel in field trials.
-Primarily when you look into my eyes, you won’t be thinking about color.
-You’ll be noticing that my animated eyes have an expectant, “what shall we do now?” spark!
+Primarily when you look into our eyes, you won’t be thinking about color.
+You’ll be noticing that our animated eyes have an expectant, “what shall we do now?” spark!